 - The most important thing is to abide in Him (John 15:7, Daniel 3:17 – “…our God whom we serve…”).
 Even if for whatever reason, He seems not to grant our request, or we do not receive the answer, we are confident that he is working on our behalf, for our good (Romans 8:28) and that He is our exceedingly great reward (Genesis 15:1).
 He is your inheritance (Psalm 16:5, Psalm 73:26, Ephesians 1:18) because you are loved (John 3:16, Galatians 2:20), forgiven (Psalm 103:3), redeemed (Galatians 3:13), holy (Hebrews 10:10), set apart (Jeremiah 1:5; 2 Timothy 2:21).

-In today’s lessons, we have looked at the meaning of faith, especially from the point of view of what it does, rather than what it is.
-Faith asks us to believe that God can and that He will, but it also demands that we go all the way with God even there are ups and downs, things don’t line up, and our expectations seem not met.
+In today’s lesson, we have looked at the meaning of faith, especially from the point of view of what it does, rather than what it is.
+Faith asks us to believe that God can and that He will, but it also demands that we go all the way with God even when there are ups and downs, things don’t line up, and our expectations seem not met.
 In the subsequent lessons in this series, we will be looking at how to build our faith.
 However, we should let the story of the Hebrew men serve as a challenge to us.
 Can we stick our necks out for the Lord?
 Can we sacrifice for Him when compromising situations arise?